DmytroRi/Audio-Signal-Features/README.md

 A **Mel Spectrogram** is a variation of the spectrogram where the frequency axis is transformed to the Mel scale, a perceptual scale that mimics how humans perceive sound.
 The Mel scale places more emphasis on lower frequencies (where human hearing is more sensitive) and less emphasis on higher frequencies.

 Pipeline:
-1. Start with the spectrogram.
+1. Start with the Spectrogram.
 2. Apply a set of overlapping triangular Mel filter banks to the power or magnitude spectrum.
 ![ Mel filter banks](https://siggigue.github.io/pyfilterbank/_images/melbank-1_00.png)
 3. Take the logarithm of the filtered values for dynamic range compression.